 Such inspiration can be accredited to Laya’s mother, who was a distinguished vinyl collector and would raise him surrounded by records of Latin, rare groove, funk, disco and Jazz at a very tender age.

 Juan Laya has worked alongside an array of artists, producers and DJs.
-Notable names include Joey Negro, Opolopo, Jorge Spiteri, John Morales, DJ Afro (los Amigos Invisible), Jose Padilla (Cafe Del Mar), Xantoné Blacq, Omar Lye-Fook, Cool Million, Leroy Burgess, Jorge Montiel, Dimitri from Paris, Pete Herbert and Al Kent. in between many others.
+Notable names include Joey Negro, Opolopo, Jorge Spiteri, John Morales, DJ Afro (Los Amigos Invisible), Jose Padilla (Cafe Del Mar), Xantoné Blacq, Omar Lye-Fook, Cool Million, Leroy Burgess, Dimitri from Paris, Pete Herbert and Al Kent. in between many others.

 Laya has established his reputation as one of the main characters of the Disco-Funk scene in his base city London where Laya and Jorge Montiel, his old friend and business partner run their record label (imagenes recording)

 His productions have been leading the charts of independent Disco/Funk/Soul music from around the world for more than a decade.

 Laya’s music and productions are constantly supported by some of the most influential personalities that include Todd Terje, Pete Tong, Craig Charles, Tom Moulton, Danni Krivit, Quinton Scott (Strut Records), Jim Stanton (Horse Meat Disco), Paul Miller and Gilles Peterson from the BBC.

 Sony Music, Universal Records, Z-Records, BBE and Imagenes Recordings are the main record labels currently supporting his work.